DeSciL/Qualtrics/Hits/Hits.md

 HIT Qualifications can be added to restrict access based on turker's attributes or their history of completed HITs.
 Finally, detailed instructions can be provided.

-To run your HITs, DesciL staff expects a set these files which specifiy your HIT.
+To run your HITs, DeSciL staff expects a set of files which specifiy your HIT.
 Let's call the HIT `Study1`.

 1. `Study1-HITDefinition.json`: A key-value paired list of HIT properties.
 2. `Study1-HITInstructions.html`: A HTML-Fragment gives detailed information and instructions to the worker.
 3. `Study1-Codes.csv`: A CSV file with access and exit codes where the former protects your survey and latter proves task completion for the worker.

 ---